davestewart/alias-hq/docs/integrations.md

 ## Vue

-If using Vue CLI, you can [add the aliases](https://cli.vuejs.org/guide/webpack.html#simple-configuration) using the `configureWebpack` option:
+If using Vue CLI, you can [add the aliases](https://cli.vuejs.org/guide/webpack.html#simple-configuration) using the `configureWebpack` or `chainWebpack` option.

+Decide which one to use, then update as appropriate:

 ```js
 // vue.config.js